hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_piloting_a_small_spacecraft_throug_9aabd419-f135-40c6-b997-9dc4f58923a9-0_2.content.md

 # Frontier Exploration

 Welcome to our website dedicated to the exploration of space!
 Our stunning background image features a team of Ainautes piloting a small spacecraft through a dangerous asteroid field, with debris flying all around them.
-This captivating image sets the tone for our site and captures the excitement and danger of space travel.
+This Cap<wbr>ti<wbr>va<wbr>ting image sets the tone for our site and captures the excitement and danger of space travel.

 ## Our Mission